Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

+As a consequence of \eqref{eq_llt_p2p_intro}, the limiting distribution of point-to-point partition functions can be deduced from the corresponding point-to-plane partition functions approximating it.
 In \cite[Theorem 2.12]{CSZ17}, Caravenna, Sun and Zygouras proved that finite families of partition functions of directed polymers converge jointly to a multivariate log-normal distribution.
-More precisely, consider the collection of space-time points $((n_i,z_i))_{1\leq i \leq K}= ((n_i(N),z_i(N)))_{1\leq i \leq K}$ such that for every $1\leq~i,j~\leq~K$
+More precisely, consider the collection of space-time points $((n_i,z_i))_{1\leq i \leq k}= ((n_i(N),z_i(N)))_{1\leq i \leq k}$ such that for every $1\leq~i,j~\leq~k$

 then